Church of the Transfiguration Historic District: History

-This section of Detroit was annexed to the city in 1916, and in the early 1920s a large influx of Polich immigrants made their homes in the neighborhood.
+This section of Detroit was annexed to the city in 1916, and in the early 1920s a large influx of Polish immigrants made their homes in the neighborhood.
 The new immigrants desired a church where Polish was spoken, and the Transfiguration Parish was founded in 1925.
 A frame church was quickly built, and in 1926 the cornerstone was laid for a new church and school, designed by Garstecki & Waier.
 The school was quickly completed, and had over 700 students the first year.
 A rectory was built in 1927, and a convent in 1929.

 The parish continued to grow through the 1930s and into the 1940s.
 By 1946, the school building, which also served as the church, was severely overcrowded, and a new church building was planned. in 1948, construction was started on the new church, designed by Narcyz Kostrzanowski and constructed by Arthur O. Misch Company.
 In 1952, a new rectory was constructed, and in 1961 an activities building was constructed.